Transversal (combinatorics)

 In computer science, computing transversals is useful in several application domains, with the input family of sets often being described as a hypergraph.

+In set theory, the axiom of choice is equivalent to the statement that every partition has a transversal.

 Existence and number

 A fundamental question in the study of SDR is whether or not an SDR exists.
 Hall's marriage theorem gives necessary and sufficient conditions for a finite collection of sets, some possibly overlapping, to have a transversal.
 The condition is that, for every integer k, every collection of k sets must contain in common at least k different elements.

 The following refinement by H. J. Ryser gives lower bounds on the number of such SDRs.

 Theorem.
 Let S1, S2, ..., Sm be a collection of sets such that $S_{i_1} \cup S_{i_2} \cup \dots \cup S_{i_k}$ contains at least k elements for k = 1,2,...,m and for all k-combinations {$i_1, i_2, \ldots, i_k$} of the integers 1,2,...,m and suppose that each of these sets contains at least t elements.
 If t ≤ m then the collection has at least t !
 SDRs, and if t > m then the collection has at least t ! / (t - m)!
 SDRs.